binaryphile/binaryphile.github.io/_posts/2018-08-04-approach-bash-like-a-developer-part-7-sourcing.md

 See [part 1] if you want to catch the series from the start.

 [Last time], we outlined a template script compatible with testing.
-This time we'll look at putting our utility functions in a library and sourcing them from our script.
+This time we'll look at how to source a file.

 Use the Source
 --------------